pr1ntr/static-build/readme.md

 ####Commands

-* grunt setup - runs all necessary tasks to to build and then runs the dev task
+* grunt setup - runs all necessary tasks to build the app and then runs the dev task
 * grunt deploy - runs all necessary tasks to build the app and then builds a distribution

 * grunt or grunt dev - Build for development in /dev and run watch on working files.
 Also runs test server on port 3001